PLTools/OCanren/doc/tuto_main/helloWorld/README.rst

 expected to occur) holds?

-The ``ocanren { }`` environment in a goal body instructs the `camlp5 <https://camlp5.github.io/>`__ preprocessor to transform on the syntactic level the ``pretty goal body`` into the more verbose and less intuitive OCanren internal representation.
+The ``ocanren { }`` environment in a goal body instructs the `Camlp5 <https://camlp5.github.io/>`__ preprocessor to transform on the syntactic level the ``pretty goal body`` into the more verbose and less intuitive calls of OCanren's functions.
 As a reference, the rules by which the preprocessing is done is given in ``pa_ocanren.ml`` `where <../../Installation/ocanren/camlp5/pa_ocanren.ml#L238>`__ we could find, for example, the ``==`` symbol is transformed into the name